rgallart101/CPENTv1StudyGuide/cpent - module 06.md

       - rdp
   - most webapps use authentication

+## Windows Exploitation
+- **Identify local/remote exploits** to gain access to a Windows system.
+It is possible to do that using the resources aforementioned to find exploits (especially [exploit-db](https://www.exploit-db.com/)).
+- **Gain access using a remote shell**, with the identified exploits working on the especific Windows version, try to get a remote shell.
+Advice: use metasploit and their modules.
+- **Try to exploit a buffer overflow** if you identify the existence of a local buffer overflow vulnerability.
+You can use metasploit to create a payload and lure the victim to download and execute it or, if you have remote access, load and execute it yourself.

 ## Unix/Linux Exploitation
+- **Identify local/remote exploits** to gain root access.
+- **Gain access to Linux using a remote shell**, running the exploit against the vulnerabilities found in the specific version of Unix/Linux OS.
+- **Extract user accounts** from `/etc/passwd`.
+Only `root` can write this file, but all users can read.

 ## Other Internal Network Exploitation Techniques

 ## Automating Internal Network PenTest Effort